Tim Wakefield: Personal life

 Wakefield became an evangelical Christian in 1990.

 Wakefield met his wife, Stacy Stover, in Massachusetts and they were married on November 9, 2002.
-They had two children, Trevor (born 2004) and Brianna (born 2005).
+They had two children, a son (born 2004) and a daughter (born 2005).
 In 2010, Wakefield bought a house in Indian Harbour Beach, Florida, for $1,825,000.
 Wakefield was part owner of a restaurant in Pembroke, Massachusetts, called Turner's Yard.
 One of his partners in the restaurant was National Hockey League player Shawn Thornton.